keerthana-krike17/am-transmitter/README.md

 This project demonstrates the design and construction of an **AM (Amplitude Modulation) transmitter** capable of broadcasting analog audio signals over radio frequencies.
 The system uses RF circuits, a modulator, and an antenna system to achieve real-time transmission of audio from a mobile or microphone input.

 > 🎓 Second Year Mini Project
+> EC5402- Communication
 > 🏫 MIT Campus, Anna University
 > 📆 January 2024 – April 2024